Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages two trips per day across all routes, equating to approximately four weekly trips per individual stop.
+Service frequency averages two trips per day across all routes, resulting in about four weekly trips per individual stop.

 Frequently Asked Questions - Transport